Des-q: a quantum algorithm to provably speedup retraining of decision trees: Retraining with Des-q

-Thus the total time to load the examples, features and the label for the dataset $N_{\text{new}}$ into the KP-tree data structure is,
+Thus the total time to load the examples, features and the label for the dataset $N_{\text{new}}$ into the KP-tree data structure is

-\item \emph{Feature Weights + Supervised Clustering + Leaf label}: Once the new data has been loaded into the KP-tree data structure, it can be retrieved in time poly-logarithmic in the total number of examples $N_{\text{total}}$.
-Subsequently, one can apply the same technique in Sec~\ref{sec:bivariatecorr} followed by Sec~\ref{sec:clustering} followed Sec~\ref{sec:Tree_growth} followed by Sec~\ref{sec:majority label} to build the decision tree and compute the leaf labels.
-The time to generate the feature weights for the combined dataset is,
+\item \emph{Feature Weights + Supervised Clustering + Leaf Label}: Once the new data has been loaded into the KP-tree data structure, it can be retrieved in time poly-logarithmic in the total number of examples $N_{\text{tot}}$.
+Subsequently, one can apply the techniques introduced in Sec~\ref{sec:bivariatecorr}, Sec~\ref{sec:clustering}, Sec~\ref{sec:Tree_growth}, and Sec~\ref{sec:majority label} respectively to build the decision tree and compute the leaf labels.
+The time to generate the feature weights for the combined dataset is

-And the time to do the supervised clustering and leaf label assignment is,
+And the time to do the supervised clustering and leaf label assignment is\\